westl5/paddle/README.md

-# PixArt PAJ7025R2 6dof Tracking Demo with Arduino and Windows (This Description was not written by me)
+# PixArt PAJ7025R2 6dof Tracking Demo with Arduino and Windows (This description was not written by me)

 *Copyright 2017-2019 Bart Trzynadlowski*